TechDudie/filter/README.md

 # filter
-Filter inappropriate words with Python.
+Filter inappropriate words with Python, with the addition of typo algorithims.